 Mattresses can be an expensive investment, and if you spill liquid or accidentally damage it yourself, sometimes your warranty won’t cover the cost.
 And, there are millions of tiny organisms called dust mites inhabiting the average mattress, which can cause you to suffer from allergic reactions.
 To protect your investment and your health, a mattress protector is a wise choice.

-At Layla® Sleep, we offer three different mattress protectors, each containing a liquid proof barrier that’s breathable and sleeps cool.
-All three protectors are hypoallergenic, stain resistant, silent, have a dust mite barrier, and contain overlocking corners, and most importantly fit great on one of our mattresses in a box.
+At Layla® Sleep, we offer three different mattress protectors, each containing a liquid-proof barrier that’s breathable and sleeps cool.
+All three protectors are hypoallergenic, stain resistant, silent, have a dust mite barrier, contain overlocking corners, and most importantly fit great on one of our mattresses in a box.

 Mattress protectors are a great way to protect your investment and help you sleep peacefully at night knowing your mattress will maintain its brand-new feel for longer.

 The main benefits of fitting your mattress with a mattress protector include: